craigmckeachie/react-course/concepts/22-ReactRedux.md

 In this demos we are going to:

-1. Use the redux demo code from the previous section
+1. Use the redux demo code from the previous concept chapter on Redux shown below:
    - commenting out the last lines that manually dispatch actions (because there is no UI yet)

 ```js